Helping a Friend with an Addiction

 in an unsafe way.
 Drug abuse can lead to addiction.

-Addiction means losing control over if you are going to use the drug.
-Or losing insight
+Addiction means losing control over your drug use.
+Or losing insight into knowing

-Addiction begins with drug abuse.
-Drugs interfere with normal brain functioning.
-But
+Addiction begins with alcohol or drug abuse.
+Drugs and alcohol interfere with normal

 Addiction can be physical, psychological, or both.